Capturing usage patterns in bike sharing system via multilayer network fused Lasso: Abstract

 \section{Abstract}

 Data collected from a bike-sharing system exhibit complex temporal and spatial features.
-We analyze shared-bike usage data collected in Seoul, South Korea, at the level of individual stations while accounting for station-specific behavior and covariate effects.
-We adopt a penalized regression approach with a multilayer network fused Lasso penalty.
-The proposed fusion penalties are imposed on networks which embed spatio-temporal linkages, and capture the homogeneity in bike usage that is attributed to intricate spatio-temporal features without arbitrarily partitioning the data.
-We demonstrate that the proposed approach yields competitive predictive performance and provides a new interpretation of the data.
+We analyze shared-bike usage data collected in three large cities at the level of individual stations, accounting for station-specific behavior and covariate effects.
+For this, we adopt a penalized regression approach with a multilayer network fused Lasso penalty.
+These fusion penalties are imposed on networks which embed spatio-temporal linkages, and capture the homogeneity in bike usage that is attributed to intricate spatio-temporal features without arbitrarily partitioning the data.
+On the real-life datasets, we demonstrate that the proposed approach yields competitive predictive performance and provides a new interpretation of the data.